 While the recommended course load for full-time Liberal Arts Program students is 12-13 credits, the minimum number of credits required per term is 9 credits.
-Course loads are determined by the cumulative GPA (CGPA) earned the preceding term (e.g. CGPA 1.99 or below: 9-10 credits, CGPA 2.00 to 2.69: 9-12 credits, CGPA 2.70 or higher: 9-15 credits).
-Liberal Arts students with a grade point average of 2.7 or higher may request approval of the Dean of Liberal Arts to take more than 15 credits per term.
+Course loads are determined by the cumulative GPA (CGPA) earned the preceding term (e.g. CGPA 1.99 or below: 9-10 credits, CGPA 2.00 to 2.69: 9-12 credits, CGPA 2.70 or higher: 9-14 credits).
+Liberal Arts students with a grade point average of 3.0 or higher may request approval of the Dean of Liberal Arts to take 15 credits or more per term.